AKUINO/LoRanne/README.md

   * 4: three bytes signed integer value
   * 5: four bytes signed integer value
   * 6: six bytes small floating point number
-  * 7: height bytes floating point number
+  * 7: height bytes floating point number OR 1-Wire address
   * value with the number of bytes given by the format (0 to 8 bytes)
 * Actuators setting messages have the same format but registers (0-31) are independant than those for sensors.
 * Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
 Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".